privacybydesign/irma-frontend-packages/plugins/irma-client/README.md

 If you don't need your Javascript to fetch a session result, you can set `result` to `false`.
-The `irma-core` Promise will then just resolve when the session is done.
+The `irma-core` Promise will then just resolve with the `mapping` values as result when the session is done.

 The default values for the `result` options can be found below.